 Apps for addiction offer numerous benefits, including:

-- Smartphone ownership: Approximately 85% of Americans own smartphones, according to a survey conducted by the Pew Research Center.
+- Lower barriers to access.
+Approximately 85% of Americans own smartphones, according to a survey conducted by the Pew Research Center.
 As a result, mental health apps are widely accessible.
 Addiction apps are especially beneficial for those who live in remote and rural areas that lack addiction support services.

-- Ease of use: Addiction recovery apps allow you to easily check in with yourself at home and on the go.
-Some sync with smart watches to work as wearable therapeutics, giving you access to addiction support right on your wrist.
+- Ease of use.
+Addiction recovery apps allow you to easily check in or log your progress at home or while on the go.
+Some sync with smartwatches to work as wearable therapeutics, giving you access to addiction support right on your wrist.

-- Increased self-awareness: Many addiction apps encourage you to record your thoughts and feelings daily.
-This makes you more in tune with your feelings and can help you identify triggers that threaten your sobriety.
+- Increased self-awareness.
+Many addiction apps encourage you to record your thoughts and feelings daily.
+This keeps you more in tune with your feelings and can help you identify triggers that threaten your sobriety.

-- Simple historical tracking: By reviewing your daily entries, addiction recovery apps allow you to spot trends over time.
+- Simple historical tracking.
+Through tracking and charting your daily entries, addiction recovery apps allow you to spot trends over time.
 You can use the information to assess how well your aftercare plan is working.

 Popular Mental Health Tracking Apps

-Some popular mental health tracking apps have features beneficial for recovery, such as:
+Popular mental health tracking apps with features beneficial for recovery include:

-- Moodpath: This daily check-in app asks you a series of daily questions to assess your mental well-being.
-Every two weeks, it provides a summary of your results.
-The data can assess if symptoms of anxiety, depression and stress that contribute to addiction are under control.
+- Moodpath.
+This daily check-in app asks you a series of questions to assess your mental well-being.
+Every 2 weeks, it provides a summary of your results.
+The data can help you assess if symptoms of anxiety, depression and stress that could contribute to a relapse are under control.

-- CBT-I Coach: Getting enough rest is important for mental health during recovery.
-Experts at the VA, Department of Defense and Stanford University created this app for those dealing with sleep problems.
+- CBT-I Coach.
+Getting enough rest is important for long-term mental health, especially during recovery.
+Experts at the VA, Department of Defense and Stanford University created the CBT-I Coach application for those dealing with sleep problems.
 Its structured program uses cognitive behavioral techniques to help improve sleep.

-- Inner Hour: This app guides you through engaging activities that help you develop coping skills.
+- Inner Hour.
+This app guides you through engaging activities to help you develop coping skills.
 For those in recovery, the content assists with anger and stress management.
-The app also teaches you how to experience happiness to allow you to begin to truly enjoy sober living.
+It also covers mindfulness and gratitude to enable you to begin to truly enjoy sober living.

 Top Apps Designed Specifically for Recovery

-In addition to general mental health apps, there are many apps for addiction only, including:
+In addition to general mental health apps, there are many applications expressly designed for addiction, including:

-- Simple DBT Skills Diary Card: One of the many addiction apps that complements specific types of therapy, this app focuses on dialectical behavior therapy (DBT).
-Each day, the app presents one DBT skill for you to complete.
-A reminder makes sure you don’t forget to sign in.
-You can customize tracking data and integrate progress from in-person DBT classes.
+- Simple DBT Skills Diary Card.
+One of the many addiction apps that complement specific types of therapy, this app focuses on dialectical behavior therapy (DBT).
+Each day, the app presents one DBT skill for users to complete.
+The app uses daily notifications to remind users to log in.
+Users can customize their tracking data and integrate progress from in-person DBT classes.

-- LetGOH: One of the best addiction apps for those in a 12-step program, this program features inventory lists and daily progress tracking.
+- LetGOH.
+One of the best addiction apps for those in a 12-step program, this application features inventory lists and daily progress tracking.
 Sponsorship aids and guided meditations are also among its features.

-- Recovery Box: Another of the addiction apps for 12-step programs, this program offers tools from the Big Book of Alcoholics Anonymous.
+- Recovery Box.
+Another application aimed at those following 12-step programs, Recovery Box offers digital versions of tools from the Big Book of Alcoholics Anonymous.
 In addition to inventories and tracking tools, the app features recovery stories and readings.
 You can get access to an in-app sponsor and chat with other users.

-- Sober Grid: Many people in recovery struggle to rebuild a supportive social network.
-This app addresses the problem by providing a social networking app for recovering addicts and alcoholics.
+- Sober Grid.
+Many people in recovery struggle to rebuild a supportive social network.
+This app addresses the problem by providing a social networking platform for recovering addicts and alcoholics.
 You can use it to make friends, ask for tips and share your thoughts and feelings in a safe environment.

 Incorporating Apps Into Your Recovery

-Despite their many benefits, addiction apps are just one piece of recovery.
+Despite their many benefits, addiction apps are just one component of the recovery journey.
 Staying clean requires hard work and dedication.
 Mental health and recovery apps support your efforts, but they’re not a cure for addiction.

 Roughly 40% to 60% of those who complete drug addiction rehab relapse, according to the National Institute on Drug Abuse.
 A robust aftercare plan following inpatient or outpatient rehab can help reduce your risk of becoming a statistic.
 Addiction apps can play a role in the plan, but you shouldn’t rely solely on them.
 A combination of ongoing therapy and community support is the key to successful recovery.
 You should also develop a crisis plan for friends and family to execute if you do relapse.

 If you feel you’re in danger of relapsing, you don’t have to face it alone.
-Our team of counselors is standing by to support and encourage you 24/7.
-Contact us today at (833) 596-3502.
+Our team of counselors is standing by to support and encourage you 24-7.
+Contact us today for help on your recovery journey.